Crew car

-The term crew car may also refer to a track speeder.

 A crew car (also known as a relay van) is a passenger carriage specially fitted out for the use of train drivers.
-Interior fittings include a sleeping compartment for each crew member, a lounge area, kitchen, bathroom, and laundry.
+Interior fittings include a sleeping compartment for each crew member, a lounge area, a kitchen, a bathroom, and laundry.
 They are usually provided with an onboard generator system and air conditioning.
+The practice is also known as Relay Working.

 Background

-They are used mainly on long-distance freight trains in Australia that travel with two crews, who alternate crewing the train on duty / off duty during the journey.
+They are used mainly on long-distance Intermodal freight trains in Australia and grain trains that travel with two crews who alternate crewing the train on duty / off duty during the journey.
 The car is usually marshalled directly or a few carriages behind the locomotives.
 Most crew cars have been converted from older SAR, VR and NSWGR passenger cars or depowered SAR Bluebird Railcars.

-Major Australian users of crew cars include One Rail Australia, Aurizon, Pacific National, and SCT Logistics and are predominantly found on routes between Adelaide, Darwin and Perth.
+Major Australian users of crew cars include One Rail Australia, Aurizon, Pacific National, and SCT Logistics, predominantly found on routes between Adelaide, Darwin and Perth.
+In 2023, Aurizon commenced relay work in Victoria on Intermodal services to Perth using Adelaide based drivers.